 Preparation of this report was accomplished by the combined efforts of District staff.
 We appreciate the dedicated efforts and professionalism that our staff members bring to the District.
-A special note of appreciation goes to Ryan Green, the District's Finance and Administration Director, and Kelly Gil, the District's Accounting Technician, and Trisha Hill, the District's Administrative Supervisor, for their assistance with developing this report.
+A special note of appreciation goes to Ashley Bobb, the District's Accounting Technician, and Trisha Hill, the District's Administrative Services Supervisor, for their assistance with developing this report.
 We would also like to thank the members of the Board of Directors for their continued support in the planning and implementation of the Leucadia Wastewater District's fiscal policies.